The local Tb theorem with rough test functions: Introduction

 \subsection{Acknowledgements}

-T.H. is supported by the European Union through the ERC Starting Grant ``Analytic--probabilistic methods for borderline singular integrals'', and by the Academy of Finland through projects 130166 and 133264.
 This research was started during T.H.'s visit to the Kent State University in October 2011.
+Over different periods of the duration of this work, T.H. was supported by the European Union through the ERC Starting Grant ``Analytic--probabilistic methods for borderline singular integrals'' (Grant Agreement No.~278558), as well as by the Academy of Finland through project Nos.~130166, 133264 and 314829 and through the Finnish Centre of Excellence in Analysis and Dynamics Research (project Nos.~271983 and 307333).

+{The anonymous referee is gratefully acknowledged for his or her thorough reading and friendly comments that eliminated an embarrassing number of careless details from the manuscript.}